 Here are some key factors you should think about while shopping for international health medical insurance for travelers visiting the U.S.:

 Before going ahead with a U.S. travel insurance plan, read the fine print.
 It's important to know whether it's a fixed coverage plan or a comprehensive travel insurance coverage plan and which will serve your needs better.
 A comprehensive plan provides better coverage and flexible options.
 Learn more about the differences between comprehensive and limited coverage plans here: types of travel insurance.

 2. Provider network

-Most U.S. travel insurance plans have a list of medical service providers online.
-Providers Networks, or PPO networks, provide a list of doctors, hospitals and healthcare providers associated with your U.S. travel insurance company.
+Most travel insurance plans for the U.S. have a list of medical service providers online.
+Providers networks (or PPO networks) list doctors, hospitals and healthcare providers associated with your U.S. travel insurance company.
 Search and try to find out if there are any hospital/services listed close to your home.
 More popular plans will often have a better coverage network of providers.

-Cost is an important factor.
-It usually depends on the traveler's age, coverage amount limit and type of plan.
+Plan costs usually depend on the traveler's age, coverage amount, limit, and type of plan.
 Make sure you have coverage against all kinds of uncertain risks.
 Though some people prefer to take the risk of buying a low-cost plan, they often have to pay more later.

-Some travel insurance for the U.S., particularly comprehensive travel insurance plans, also cover certain type of travel-related issues, such as baggage loss and travel-related emergencies.
+Some travel insurance polices for the U.S. in particular offer comprehensive travel insurance, which will include protections against other travel-related issues, such as baggage loss and transit-related emergencies.